 - Depending on the position in the capital stack, the risk/return profile of the investment varies.
 Senior Debt is in the safest position, but also earns the lowest return.
 Common Equity is the riskiest position, but also has the highest upside.

-In this article we discussed the capital stack in commercial real estate.
+In this article, we discussed the capital stack in commercial real estate.
 First, we defined the capital stack and used an example scenario to show what a capital stack might look like.
-Then we walked through each of the capital stack components: senior debt, mzzanine debt, preferred equity, and common equity.
+Then we walked through each of the capital stack components: senior debt, mezzanine debt, preferred equity, and common equity.
 Finally, we revisited our example deal and showed what happens to each of the capital providers in the event of a bankruptcy.